The goals of the Barkley Fund are to improve the care of animals with heart disease by supporting clinical investigations, teaching, and learning.

 *Santiago SL, Freeman LM, Rush JE.
 Cardiac cachexia in cats with congestive heart failure: Prevalence and clinical, laboratory, and survival findings.
 J Vet Intern Med 2020;34:35-44.

-Additional scientific investigations resulting an short communications or an abstract
+Additional scientific investigations resulting in short communication or an abstract

 *Durkan SD, Rush JE, Rozanski EA, Brown DJ, Freeman LM.
 Echocardiographic findings in dogs with hypovolemia.
 J Vet Emerg Crit Care 2005;15:S4.